stephanelatil/bird-watcher/README.md

 ### Installing Requirements

-On your device make sure to install `ffmpeg`  that should be on the PATH and some libraries: `libavformat-dev libavdevice-dev v4l-utils python-dev`
+On your device make sure to install `ffmpeg`  that should be on the PATH and some libraries: `libavformat-dev libavdevice-dev v4l-utils python3-dev`

 #### For Debiam/Ubuntu

-simply run `sudo apt-get install ffmpeg libavdevice-dev libavformat-dev v4l-utils python-dev`
+simply run `sudo apt-get install ffmpeg libavdevice-dev libavformat-dev v4l-utils python3-dev`

 #### Installing pip requirements